gabrielspadon/academic-cv/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Featured Projects
-      text: Here are a selection of projects that I have worked on over the years:
+      text: Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
           - project